dzbeck/multiscanner/docs/custom/analysis-module.md

 Developing an Analysis Module
 =============================

 Modules are intended to be quickly written and incorporated into the MultiScanner framework.
-A module must be located in the [modules](<https://github.com/awest1339/multiscanner/tree/master/modules>) folder before it can be used.
+A module must be in the modules folder for it to be used on the next run.
 The configuration file does not need to be manually updated.

 See this [example module](example.html).